BaseObjectSpace.ObjectChanged Event

 The ObjectChanged event is raised both when an object is changed directly and by means of controls.
 When the ObjectChanged event is raised, the object change has not yet been saved to the database.

-The ObjectChangedEventArgs.OldValue and ObjectChangedEventArgs.NewValue parameters return values only for XPO persistent objects and only if corresponding values are passed to the SetPropertyValue or OnChanged method.
-If you use Entity Framework or non-persistent objects, the OldValue and NewValue parameters always return null (Nothing in VB).
-This is expected behavior, because Entity Framework doesn’t provide an event that the Object Space can handle to get the modified property’s old and new values.
-The INotifyPropertyChanged interface passes the property name only.
-In this scenario, you can get a new value directly from the property.
+In XPO, the ObjectChangedEventArgs.OldValue and ObjectChangedEventArgs.NewValue parameters return values only if corresponding values are passed to the SetPropertyValue or OnChanged method (otherwise, the parameters return null).
+In EF Core, these parameters return values only for objects that implement the INotifyPropertyChanging and INotifyPropertyChanged interfaces.
+These interfaces are automatically added to business objects when the UseChangeTrackingProxies option is enabled (the default configuration in new projects).
+For more information, see The Importance of Property Change Notifications for Automatic UI Updates.
 Note that the required property should be implemented as described in the The Importance of Property Change Notifications for Automatic UI Updates article and decorated with the ImmediatePostDataAttribute.
 The example below demonstrates how to get a new value from the EffectiveDate property.

 using DevExpress.ExpressApp;